IEQmax/AWSKinesisStreams/Examples/README.md

 This document describes the example applications provided with the [AWSKinesisStreams library](../README.md).

 The following example applications are provided:
-- **DataProducer**, it writes data records to AWS Kinesis Stream
+- [DataProducer](#dataproducer), it writes data records to AWS Kinesis Stream
-- **DataConsumer**, it reads data records from AWS Kinesis Stream
+- [DataConsumer](#dataconsumer), it reads data records from AWS Kinesis Stream

 To see data reading you need to run **DataConsumer** example in parallel with **DataProducer** example.
 We recommend that you:
 - run **DataProducer** on the agent of one IMP device
 - run **DataConsumer** on the agent of a second IMP device

 Each example is described below.
-If you wish to try one out, you'll find [setup instructions](#examples-setup-and-run) further down the page.
+If you wish to try one out, you'll find [setup instructions](#setup-and-run) further down the page.

 ## DataProducer

 This example writes data records to the specified preconfigured AWS Kinesis Stream:

 - Data records are written every 10 seconds.
-- Data records are written using both putRecord and putRecords methods of AWSKinesisStreams.Producer.
+- Data records are written using *putRecord()* or *putRecords()* method of AWSKinesisStreams.Producer, switching the method after every 10 seconds.
 - Every data record contains:
   - `"value"` attribute - integer value, which starts at 1 and increases by 1 with every record written.
 It restarts from 1 everytime when the example is restarted.
   - `"origin"` attribute - contains name of method used to write the record (`"putRecord"` or `"putRecords"`).